Video: Doctors perform UAE's first heart-double lung transplant

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Dr Usman Ahmad, Department Chair of Thoracic Surgery at the hospital, said that the patient has made brilliant recovery and is now at home surrounded by her family, highlighting the importance of the landmark medical procedure.
+Dr Usman Ahmad, department chair for thoracic surgery at the hospital, said that the patient has made brilliant recovery and is now at home with her family, highlighting the importance of the landmark medical procedure.

 "We have been able to bring multiple teams together at a very high level of experience and competence to do a very complex operation successfully," Dr Mitesh Badiwala, Staff Physician in the Heart, Vascular and Thoracic Institute said.